-The application form and the Leave of Absence in Term Time policy is downloadable from the school website.
+The application form and the Leave of Absence in Term Time policy is downloadable from the school website/ available upon request from the school office.

 Head Teachers will not grant leave of absence in term time.
 However, there may be exceptional circumstances, for granting leave of absence in term time, which will be determined as: